Tunnel Rat (G.I. Joe): G.I. Joe vs. Cobra/Valor vs. Venom

 The original Tunnel Rat sculpt was revived as part of a new "Night Force" set released in 2004.
 That same year, he was released as part of the "Desert Patrol Squad" set, which also included the figures Ambush, Dusty, Gung Ho, Snake Eyes and Stalker.
 Both sets were only available at Toys "R" Us stores.

 Two all-new sculpted Tunnel Rat figures were released as well.
 The first (G.I.
 Joe vs. Cobra) portrayed him as being much taller than previously seen in other media.
 This was corrected in the second version (Valor vs. Venom).

 Comic Book Pack

 Tunnel Rat figure using the original mold, but with a newly sculpted head to reflect his comic book appearances, was packaged along with Flint, General Abernathy, and a reprint of Marvel Comics G.I.
 Joe #76.

 Rise of Cobra

 While he did not appear in the movie, a figure for Tunnel Rat was created for the toyline.
 Tunnel Rat is part of a 2-figure Walmart exclusive, packaged with Monkeywrench, an explosives expert for the Dreadnoks.

+Classified Series

+In 2023 a 6" figure was released of Tunnel Rat.